-Heginbotham is a co-editor of a forthcoming book, China Steps Out: Beijing’s Major Power Engagement with the Developing World (Routledge, 2017).
+Heginbotham is a co-editor of China Steps Out: Beijing’s Major Power Engagement with the Developing World (Routledge, 2018).
 He was the lead author of two recently released RAND studies, China’s Evolving Nuclear Deterrent (2017), and U.S.-China Military Scorecard (2015).
 Heginbotham has published numerous articles in Foreign Affairs, International Security, Washington Quarterly and elsewhere.
 He is currently working on a book on Japanese military strategy.

 Eric Heginbotham and Richard Samuels, "Active Denial: Redesigning Japan's Response to China's Military Challenge," International Security, Vol. 42, No. 4, Spring 2018

 Eric Heginbotham, China’s Evolving Nuclear Deterrent: Major Drivers and Issues for the United States, lead author, RAND Report, 2017.

 Eric Heginbotham and Richard Samuels, How to Get China to Use Its Leverage against North Korea, The National Interest, September 18, 2016